The best smart car battery chargers

 Updated on

-The introduction of smart battery chargers has been a very clever way of ensuring that car batteries not only remain topped with electricity but that the internals remain healthy so the battery lasts as long as possible.
+The introduction of the smart battery charger has been a very clever way of ensuring that car batteries not only remain topped with electricity but that the internals remain healthy so the battery lasts as long as possible.

 On the face of it, car batteries look to have remained largely the same for decades.
 A heavy box with some electrons in it.
 But modern car batteries are far more advanced than those fitted to your dad’s Vauxhall Cavalier to keep up with the electrical requirements of modern cars.

-Modern cars demand a lot more power than the cars of yesteryear thanks to safety systems, onboard computers, and all that sort of thing.
-Thus, batteries have needed to be able to hold more charge and charge faster, and in doing so, will not tolerate abuse and poor treatment by owners.
+Modern cars demand a lot more power than the cars of yesteryear, thanks to safety systems, onboard computers, stop-start technology and all that sort of thing.
+Thus, batteries need to be able to hold more charge and charge faster, and in doing so, will not tolerate abuse and poor treatment by owners.

 Smart chargers have a multi-stage cycle when charging car batteries.
 This begins with something called desulphation – restoring battery capacity by removing sulphate from the battery’s lead plates.
 The smart charger will then test the battery to see if it is able to accept charge.
 It’ll then go through a series of subsequent steps, including reconditioning the battery (if you have this mode selected), and once the battery is fully charged, it will automatically switch to a pulsing trickle charge to keep the battery level topped up but without over-charging it.